Medicine with Foundation Year MBChB

-Adopting a non-modular approach, the Foundation Year curriculum has the following themes throughout the year long programme:
+Adopting a non-modular approach, the Foundation Year curriculum has the following themes throughout its year of study:

 You will gain perspectives on clinical and community learning through work placements, where you will be supported to reflect on and learn from these experiences.
 Professional behaviours and development are integrated throughout the course.

 On successful completion of the Foundation Year, you will progress to Year 1 of the MBChB Medicine degree.

 The Foundation Year is delivered through a combination of lectures, seminars, science-based practicals, clinical skills workshops, tutorials and work experience opportunities within local healthcare settings.
 You will be responsible for travel and parking costs while attending your work experience.

 Although the weekly direct contact time may vary, you can typically expect to attend sessions for 2.5 to 3 full days a week, with the remaining time for academic and Personal Tutor support and independent study.

 How you'll be assessed

 During the Foundation Year, you will be assessed through a combination of presentations, portfolio, reflective essay, case-based assignments, Observed Structured Clinical Examinations (OSCEs) and multiple choice/short answer examinations.

 Who will be teaching you